Mobile App Plugin, Service Design

 3Promote and prompt in-person interactions

-Before designing the plug-in visuals, we mapped the interactions.
+Before designing the plugin visuals, we mapped the interactions.

-Multiple iterations of visual branding and UI development.
+Multiple iterations of visual branding and layout.

 High Fidelity Prototype